-Turkish rescuers drill into rubble to seek quake victims
+Turkish rescuers find last quake victims; death toll hits 41

 Over the weekend, rescuers pulled out Ayse Yildiz, 35, and her 2-year-old daughter Yusra from the rubble of another toppled apartment building in Elazig.
 They had been trapped for 28 hours.

-One rescued couple was reunited with a Syrian student who had helped to dig them out with his hands.
+Another couple who survived were reunited with a Syrian student who had helped to dig them out.

 “He is our hero and angel,” a weeping Dudane Aydin said of Mahmud al Osman.